-I didn’t think about writing this post until I had a desperate email from a friend today: I’m off to Fiji tomorrow, she said, and the thought of packing terrifies me!
+I didn’t think about writing this until I had a desperate email from a friend: I’m off to Fiji tomorrow, she said, and the thought of packing terrifies me!

 She has got all her work finished and the house in order, but, she told me, her suitcase is sitting outside open in the sun getting some airing while she despairs about what to put in it.